'It’s hard to tell where the grief ends and the nervous breakdown over the dropped profiteroles starts.'

 It’s a close relationship but not entirely healthy – the two are Yin and Yang – one seemingly enlightened and liberal, the other – very much not.

-The play explores the fact that not only female voices are silenced by patriarchy.
-And it highlights the difficulty and importance of making your voice heard.
+The play explores the fact that not only female voices are silenced by patriarchy, and highlights the difficulty and importance of making your voice heard.

 'This is certainly theatre that has a sense of purpose and reminds us why smaller productions should receive more credit for the inventive work they are creating.'